etn-ccis/blui-angular-component-library/docs/ChannelValue.md

-# ChannelValue
+# Channel Value

-The ChannelValue component is used to display a channel value (and units).
+The Channel Value component is used to display a channel value (and units).
 This component abstracts the styles used to display the channel and units as well as an optional inline icon.
 These are used as part of the [Hero](./Hero.md) component, but can also be used inline (e.g., in a list).

-Icons are passed in as a child element of the ChannelValue component.
+Icons are passed in as a child element of the Channel Value component.

 <div style="text-align:center; margin-bottom:20px">
     <img width="100%" style="max-width: 600px" alt="Channel Value in Hero" src="./images/heroes.png">